Code-Institute-Submissions/artontray-PROJECT4/README.md

 ![Copy Testnet](static/assets/images/readme-images/duplicatetestnet.png)

-If the User copy an Original Testnet but not the Author, User will see the following message on Notifications :
+If the User copy an Original Testnet but Current logged User is not the Author, User will see the following message on Notifications :

 ![Copy Testnet](static/assets/images/readme-images/duplicatetestnet2.png)